Image 1 of 1

 It was the morning of April 19, 1775, and Lexington Green was choked in a cold, heavy fog.
 The alarm riders—Paul Revere and William Dawes—had long passed, but the tension remained.
 Captain John Parker's eighty minutemen were gathered, waiting.

-Unlike the Scottish Woolaces who flaunted their tartan, Munroe knew the danger.
-He wore the coarse, practical canvas hunting shirt common to New England minutemen, but he had a secret: tucked into his Gaelic blue-patch leather tool belt (the one constant visual trace of the Woolace bloodline) was a single, Indigo Blue woolen ribbon.
-He was on the Green not to hold a line, but to implement a Silent Redirection.
+Beneath his duster, he wore a practical New England canvas hunting shirt.
+Tucked securely into his Gaelic blue-patch leather tool belt was a single, Indigo Blue woolen ribbon.
+He was not on the Green to stand in a conventional firing line, but to execute a precise, Silent Redirection.

 The Word of Munroe (1775)